alexkafer/lightshow-games-server/README.md

 In other words, magical wands.

 ### Overview
 This repository contains the server for interactive light show wand game.
-It can also be extended to play game on the ligth show.
+It can also be extended to play game on the light show.

+###